 provisions to facilitate, and procedures and practices to be followed in relation to, the establishment, operation, and maintenance of the Central Charge Database.

-(B) Condition 23 of the Electricity Distribution Licence provides that each Distribution Business licensee is required to be a party to and comply with the provisions of this Agreement.
+Condition 23 of the Electricity Distribution Licence provided that each Distribution Business licensee is required to be a party to and comply with the provisions of this Agreement.

-(C) Condition 11.2(a) of the Electricity Supply Licence provides that each Supplier licensee is required to be a party to and comply with the provisions of this Agreement.
+Condition 11.2(a) of the Electricity Supply Licence provided that each Supplier licensee is required to be a party to and comply with the provisions of this Agreement.

-(D) Each Distribution Business and each Supplier has accordingly agreed to enter into this Agreement on the basis of the terms and conditions set out below.
+Each Distribution Business and each Supplier has accordingly agreed to enter into this Agreement on the basis of the terms and conditions set out below.

-(E) The BSC Agent has agreed to enter into this Agreement as trustee and agent for BSC Trading Parties.
+The BSC Agent had agreed to enter into this Agreement as trustee and agent for BSC Trading Parties.

+Following the changes introduced by the Retail Code Consolidation Significant Code Review on 1st April 2021, the BSC Agent were no longer required as a party to this Agreement.

 PART I: PRELIMINARY